tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

 air dragons: write/upload collisions

-we can't read a file atomically. therefore, when we read a file in order to upload it, we may read an inconsistent version if it was also bring written locally.
+we can't read a file atomically. therefore, when we read a file in order to upload it, we may read an inconsistent version if it was also being written locally.

 the magic folder is still eventually consistent, but inconsistent